 Morning Concert had two parts.
-6am to 9am was basically “morning drive,” i.e. where Josephson stumbled.
-9 to noon featured longer pieces.
+Six a.m. to 9 a.m. was basically “morning drive,” i.e., where Josephson stumbled.
+Nine to noon featured longer pieces.

-So I had fun with spoonerisms e.g. Offenbach’s “Orpheus in His Underwear” Overture.
-Or Handel’s “I Know That My Liver Redeemeth.”
+So I had fun with, e.g., Offenbach’s “Orpheus in His Underwear” Overture, or Spoonerisms, like Handel’s “I Know That My Liver Redeemeth.”
 Goofy background stories emerged, such as a scherzo (Right.
 Joke) for piano four hands, me saying that it was for four-handed German virtuoso, Hans Keinfuss.
-Or reporting that Johann Strauss’s “Wine, Women and Song Waltz “was a companion piece for his brother Eduard Strauss’ “Bier, Männer and Schreien” (“Beer.
-Men and Yelling.”)
+Or reporting that Johann Strauss’s “Wine, Women, and Song Waltz” was a companion piece for his brother Eduard Strauss’ “Bier, Männer, und Schreien” (“Beer, Men, and Yelling.”)

-I pointed out that one of Chopin’s Nocturnes was published posthumously, because has had been dead when he wrote it.
+I pointed out that one of Chopin’s Nocturnes was published posthumously, because he had been dead when he wrote it.

 Certainly, this being New York, sloppy pronunciations of foreign words were a nein-nein.
 But my alleged Japanese was never criticized as being wrong.
 Imagine.

 Sometimes, incidentally, in 1982, when quoting liner notes on-air I credited them to Hannelore Rogers instead of the actual writer.
 We were dating at the time.
 Later we married.
 Much later, she actually wrote liner notes.